 How to make awesome tostadas

-- Making tostadas is super easy once you have the shells ready to go.
+- Making tostadas is super quick and easy once you have the shells ready to go.
 Check out the section below on how to make the crispy shells, and when you are ready, here is what you need to do to assemble the most awesome tostadas you have ever tasted.

 - First, warm the refried beans in a frying pan on medium heat for a few minutes or until warmed through.